BUILD YOUR FUTURE, WHILE PROTECTING THEIRS.

 Join a team where hard work pays off and original thinking is celebrated.
 As you build your future at Westfield Insurance, you will quickly learn that protecting our customers future by delivering on our promise to help restore lives and rebuild businesses when the unexpected happens is at the heart of what we do.
 Building relationships and caring about people has been part of our culture since 1848.
 Be a part of a team that recognizes and appreciates those who take initiative, know how to elevate an idea and can innovate and seek opportunity in a changing world.

-The Actuarial Analyst 2, working under general supervision, conducts analyses, provides recommendations, and participates in special projects of an actuarial nature.
-The Actuarial Analyst 2 applies and advances their actuarial acumen and skill set in completing assignments.
-The Actuarial Analyst 2 works to improve processes in the actuarial department.
-Within their assigned area the Actuarial Analyst performs with a wide-variety of actuarial duties as outlined in the essential functions below
+The Actuarial Analyst 1, working under direct supervision, assists with the following items: conducting analyses, providing recommendations, and participating in special projects of an actuarial nature.
+This is the entry-level actuarial position, working on developing actuarial skills and acumen.
+Depending on their area of assignment the Actuarial Analyst 1 may assist with a wide-variety of actuarial duties as outlined in the essential functions below.

 Essential Functions (primary functions and/or reasons the job exists in order of importance)

-1. Working under general supervision, completes actuarial assignments with limited direction given.
-Follows and improves upon standard processes in completing assignments.
-Based on area of assignment (e.g. Pricing, Loss Reserving, Research and Development), completes the following:
+1. Working under direct supervision, completes actuarial assignments with direction given.
+Follows standard processes in assisting with completing the following items in assigned area (e.g. Pricing, Loss Reserving, Research and Development):

 Providing input on pricing of new and existing products.